GIScience/ohsome-quality-api/README.md

 ### Dashboard

-For quick insights, you can start exploring OQT through the [ohsome dashboard](https://dashboard.ohsome.org).
+For quick insights, you can start exploring quality estimations through the [ohsome dashboard](https://dashboard.ohsome.org).

 ### API